machinat/sociably/website/blog/2021-11-29-the-next-gen-conversational-apps.md

 - Will the project run by enterprise or community?

-  The framework **will always be be open-sourced and welcome community to participate**.
-But to maintain a framework that relates to so many external services, it require very quick and constant updates.
-It might be better to have an enterprise back it up, but we are open to any possibilities.
+  The framework will always be be open-sourced and welcome community to participate.
+But to maintain a framework that relates to so many external services, it requires constant and frequent updates.
+It might be better to have an enterprise to back it up.
+But we are open to any possibilities.

 ### Contact